angjelkom/AndroidEmulatorSkins/README.md

 # AndroidEmulatorSkins
-The ONLY Android Emulator Skins with a notch!
+The First & ONLY Android Emulator Skins with a notch!